AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 ## Deploying Code {#deploying-code}

-Once you have configured your pipeline (repository, environment, and testing environment), you are ready to deply your code.
+Once you have configured your pipeline (repository, environment, and testing environment), you are ready to deploy your code.

 ### Deploying Code from [!UICONTROL Cloud Manager] {#deploying-code-from-cloud-manager}